 Time your MOT right

-Whether you've a banger or a Bentley, your car needs an MOT when it's three years old, then once a year after.
+Whether you've a banger or a Bentley, your car needs an MOT when it's three years old (four years in NI), then once a year after.
 Yet timing is crucial.

 - Always book tests in advance if your certificate's run out

-If your car's out of certification, you can drive it to the test centre provided the test's been booked in advance.
-The vehicle still must meet a certain standard of roadworthiness though, otherwise you can be fined.
+If your car's out of certification, you can drive it to the test centre provided the test's been booked.
+Plus, if it's failed the test, to get the problems fixed you're allowed to go from the test station to a repair centre.
+The vehicle still must meet a certain standard of roadworthiness, otherwise you can be fined.
+See the Cheap MOTs guide for full info.

 To get a reminder six weeks before your test's due, use the